 You may see sugar substitutes like erythritol, xylitol, mannitol, and others on everything from low-carb snacks to protein powders.
 And most keto experts say that sugar alcohols don’t count toward your total carb count.

-When it comes to living a ketogenic lifestyle, the quality of your food is just as important as your macronutrient ratios.
+When it comes to living a ketogenic lifestyle, the quality of your food is just as important as your macronutrient ratios, especially if fat burning is your goal.

 Also known as polyols, these sugar substitutes are widely used in the food industry to reduce the amount of added sugar in low-carb or low-sugar products.

-For this reason, manufacturers often combine sugar alcohols with either artificial sweeteners or other low-calorie sweeteners to round out the taste[*].
+For this reason, manufacturers often combine sugar alcohols with either artificial sweeteners or other low-calorie sweeteners to round out their sweet taste[*].

 How Your Glycemic Response Works